AndrewPla/TOPdeskPS/docs/commands/TOPdeskPS/Get-TdPerson.md

 Accept wildcard characters: False
 ```

-### -PageSize
+### -ResultSize
-The amount of incidents to be returned per request.
+The amount of operators to be returned.
-The default value is 10 and the maximum value is 100.
+Requests greater than 100 require multiple api calls.
+Useful if you want to return all operators

 ```yaml
 Type: Int32